Best Cheap Health Insurance in Texas for 2026

 Does Texas have free health care?

 Texas has free health care, but only for some people.
-In Texas, you can qualify for Medicaid, a type of free government health insurance, if you earn a low income and you're pregnant, have a child at home, are a senior, have a disability, or another eligible situation.
+In Texas, you can qualify for Medicaid, a type of free government health insurance, if you earn a low income and you are pregnant, have a child at home, are a senior, have a disability or are in another eligible situation.
 If you have a low income but you don't qualify for Medicaid, you should see if you're eligible for an ACA (Obamacare) subsidy.

 How much does health insurance cost per month in Texas?

-If you qualify for discounts based on your income, you'll pay an average of $33 per month for coverage.
+If you qualify for discounts based on your income, you could pay around $124 per month for coverage.

 Is $200 a month a lot for health insurance in Texas?

-How do I find health insurance in Texas?
+How do I find affordable medical insurance in Texas?

 If you can't sign up for a group health plan through your employer, you should use HealthCare.gov to shop for a health marketplace plan.